pfeerick/edgetx/How-to-install-EdgeTX--(pre-release)-for-the-first-time.md

 6. Depending on your web browser, you may get a warning that the file type may be dangerous.
 If this occurs, select the option to save / keep the file anyways (This warning is normal when downloading executable files).

 7. Open the executable file that you downloaded.
-If using windows, you will get a warning, select “More Info” and “Run Anyway”.
-It will install the
-   EdgeTX Flasher program and then open it (it may take a little while to install ~45s).
+If using Microsoft Windows, you will get a warning, select “More Info” and “Run Anyway”.
+It will install the EdgeTX Flasher program and then open it (it may take a little while to install ~45s).

 8. Plug in your radio (radio power should be off).